Firearms stolen from pickup in Orangeburg

 Someone stole three firearms out of an unsecured 2015 Ford F350 parked at a Deer Crossing Road location in Orangeburg on Friday morning.

-A friend went outside and saw an unknown male running toward a wooded area while carrying the firearms, according to a sheriff’s office incident report.
+A friend of the owner went outside and saw an unknown male running toward a wooded area while carrying the firearms, according to a sheriff’s office incident report.

 The thief stole a black 12-gauge Beretta 686, a 410-gauge CZ400 and a bronze 12-gauge Beretta A400.